nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 This can be particularly helpful in CI pipelines for larger repos, where most commits only affect a small subset of the entire workspace.

 {% callout type="note" title="Affected API Documentation" %}
-See the (Nx API documentation for affected)[nx/affected] for full details!
+See the [Nx API documentation for affected](nx/affected) for full details.
 {% /callout %}

 ## Task Caching